MattterSteege/Prism-Simulation/README.md

 - Light system based on actual mathematics
 - Support for different shapes (squares, lines, etc. as long as they have holes)
-- Object rotation (WIP)
+- Object rotation
 - Calculation of the normal of the line on which it hits
-- Refraction calculations (WIP and can be set by `user.maxLightCalculations`)
+- Refraction calculations
-- Multi-lamp functionality (WIP)
 - works on mobile and touchscreens
 - User settings for various parameters